 The moment you step off the plane, everything slows down and you are transported back to a simpler way of living, one where pleasure takes precedence over time.
-Sit back at an outdoor caffè and feel the warmth of the sun as you savour each sip of your cappuccino.
+Sit back at an outdoor caffè and feel the warmth of the sun as you savor each sip of your cappuccino.
 Watch the world float by as waves of relaxation take over your body with each inhale of salty sea air.

 Why We Love Calabria

-Unlike other popular Italian vacation spots, Calabria remains free from overdevelopment, preserving thousands of years history and culture.
+Unlike other popular Italian vacation spots, Calabria remains free from overdevelopment, preserving thousands of years of history and culture.
 In fact, Calabria is one of the oldest regions of Italy brimming with stories of conquests and crusades and was the first area to be called Italia.
-Byzantine and Greek influences are evident in the architecture of churches, medieval castles and monasteries.
+Byzantine and Greek influences are evident in the architecture of churches, medieval castles, and monasteries.

 Part of Calabria’s charm is due to a blending of cultural traditions, which has evolved into countless celebrations and unique festivals happening almost daily.
-From colourful religious processions to sunset beach parties, no matter the season become part of the local fabric and exhilarate the senses.
+From colorful religious processions to sunset beach parties, no matter the season become part of the local fabric and exhilarate the senses.

 A visit to Calabria would be incomplete without satiating the stomach and tasting the local cuisine.
 The food varies by town, each dish deeply rooted in ancient culinary traditions, with an emphasis on fresh local food.
 For dessert let your nose be your guide as you wander through cobblestone streets and tantalize your taste buds with seasonal gelato made fresh daily like fico nero (Black fig) or Bergamotto (Bergamot).

 If the sun and sea are calling your name then what are you waiting for?
 With flights daily to Lamezia Terme and Reggio Calabria, you can jump on board and come discover Calabria for yourself.